The SEO Framework · KB

 meta_key Purpose

 _genesis_title The custom SEO title.
-Also affects Open Graph and Twitter titles when they’re undefined.
+It also affects Open Graph and Twitter titles when they’re undefined.

 _genesis_description The custom SEO description.
-Also affects Open Graph and Twitter descriptions when they’re undefined.
+It also affects Open Graph and Twitter descriptions when they’re undefined.

 _genesis_canonical_uri The custom canonical URL.
-Also affects the Open Graph URL.
+It also affects the Open Graph URL.

 redirect The 301 redirect location.

 _social_image_url The social image URL.
-Also affects Schema.org structured data, Open Graph, and Twitter image URLs.
+It also affects Schema.org structured data, Open Graph, and Twitter image URLs.

 _social_image_id The social image ID.
 Used to obtain extra image metadata for Open Graph and Schema.org structured data.
-Only populates when using the image editor modal.
+It only populates when using the image editor modal.

 _genesis_noindex Whether the noindex directive should be automatically determined, enabled, or disabled.